it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 Method: Copy

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 4.2.4
-- Encrypt Data Stored in Cloud Storage Containers - Use application encryption with secret keys only known to the data owner(s) to protect confidential data stored in a cloud storage container.

-[AMW: Move to Level 3]

->This protects the data even in the event of a data breach of the cloud hosting provider or a misconfiguration of the cloud storage container's permissions.

-Applies to: Hosted components

-Method: Copy

->Reference: CIS Security Best Practices for Non-Voting Election Technology 4.3.2
 - Routinely Audit Cloud Storage Configuration Settings - On a periodic basis, review configuration settings for all cloud storage containers and match effectiveness to the sensitivity of the data being stored in the container.
 >Automated routines are available for evaluation against the CIS Foundations Benchmarks.
 Automated routines may be necessary if you have a lot of containers.